Skip to main content

 Let’s dive into the key recruiting metrics you’ll be tracking while building your metrics-tracking capabilities.

-Time to Fill (TTF) and Time to Hire (TTH) are often used interchangeably, but there are subtle differences.
+Time to Fill (TTF) and Time to Hire (TTH) are often used interchangeably, but there’s a difference.

-I’d say Time to Fill is a more important metric at the beginning because it shows you on a higher level how long it takes for your company to hire anyone in a given position.
+Initially, Time to Fill is a more important metric because it shows you on a higher level how long it takes for your company to hire anyone in a given position.

 As a benchmark, I’ve never been able to push the average down below 30 days and I wouldn’t recommend it either because you may be rushing your decisions.